 I can't find the location of the Federal debarred contractors list.
 Are procurement officers required to check the listing each time a contract is being awarded?

 A grantee is required to ensure that no party listed on the Federal Government's Excluded Parties List is awarded a contract funded with Federal assistance.
 To ensure this does not happen, a grantee is required to check the Excluded Parties List System (EPLS) prior to award.
 The EPLS is updated continuously so you must check on a real-time basis before awarding a contract.
-The EPLS Website is located at http://www.epls.gov.
-(Revised: July 29, 2009)
+The EPLS is located at https://www.sam.gov/portal/SAM/.
+(Revised: May 2017)